atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 <h2 align="center"> <small>FIGURE 4.1:Reference Value</h2>

 Figure 4.1 provides a comprehensive list of reference values associated with the numerical data used in the analysis.
-Due to the extensive nature of the dataset, containing 316 unique job titles, it is recommended to consult the accompanying Excel file named "Salary_Data_Reference_Value" for a detailed reference of numerical values.
-As Gender was not included , the following reference values apply:
+Due to the extensive nature of the dataset, containing 201 unique job titles, it is recommended to consult the accompanying Excel file named "Salary_Data_Reference_Value" for a detailed reference of numerical values.

-- Male = 1
-- Female = 0.

 # **MODEL IMPLEMENTATION**: